 3 eggs, lightly beaten

-12oz. feta cheese, drained and crumbled (or more to taste)
+12oz. feta cheese, rinsed, then drained and crumbled (or more to taste)

 ½ lb.
 (2 sticks) butter, melted for brushing